wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/4-different-account-types.md

 Consider the application object as the *global* representation of your application for use across all tenants, and the service principal as the *local* representation for use in a specific tenant.

 The application object serves as the template from which common and default properties are derived for use in creating corresponding service principal objects.
-Application objects therefore have a 1:1 relationship with the software application, and a 1:many relationship with its corresponding service principal object(s).
+Application objects therefore have a 1:1 relationship with the software application, and a 1:many relationships with its corresponding service principal object(s).

-Service principals must be created in each tenant where the application is used, enabling it to establish an identity for sign in and/or access to resources being secured by the tenant.
+Service principals must be created in each tenant where the application is used, enabling it to establish an identity for sign-in and/or access to resources being secured by the tenant.

 A Single-tenant application has only one service principal (in its home tenant), created and consented for use during application registration.